Tree and Shrub Management Measures; Application for an Exemption Under Nature Conservation Law

 - for measures that, in the public interest, cannot be carried out in any other way or at any other time, provided they

-- are carried out by the authorities,
+- are carried out by public authorities,

 - are authorized by the authorities, or

-- serve to ensure public safety,
+- serve to ensure traffic safety,

 - There must be an overriding public interest, or